eitanyaffe/mview/docs/data_setup.md

 **Quick overview**: Create your data tables, copy the minimal configuration, edit paths and field selections.

 > **Note:** The column names and file structures shown below are examples only.
-Your existing data can have different column names and structures - mview adapts to your data through configurable "get functions" that transform your data as needed.
+Your existing data can have different column names and structures.
+You can use your existing tables through configurable "get functions" that transform tables as needed.
 Read through the entire guide before creating new files to understand how the system works.

 ## Step 1: Prepare your data tables

-You need to create several tab-delimited text files that describe your assemblies and genomic features.
+You need to have several tab-delimited text files that describe your assemblies and genomic features.
 The examples below show the required information, but your actual files can have different column names and structures:

 **1. Assembly Table**
 ```